ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 ## Accessing and sharing your OONI Probe test results

-Through each OONI Probe test result, you can access settings that enable you to:
+Through each OONI Probe test result, you can:

 * **View your measurement** published on [OONI Explorer](https://explorer.ooni.org/);
+* **View the raw data** of your measurement;
 * **Share the measurement** with your contacts;

-You can access these settings through the following steps:
+You can access the above through the following steps:

 **Step 1.** Access any OONI Probe test result (for details on how to find OONI Probe test results, please refer to the previous section of this guide).

 {{<img src="images/image62.jpg" title="1tv potentially blocked" alt="1tv potentially blocked">}}

 **Step 2.** Tap on the **Show in OONI Explorer** button.
 The app will redirect you to the **OONI Explorer** page relevant to your measurement.
-For the "1tv" example that would be the following page: `https://explorer.ooni.io/measurement/20220802T082305Z_webconnectivity_GE_16010_n1_mqcSN23znJTURgOm?input=http://1tv.ru`. **OONI Explorer** page contains the following types of data about your measurement:
+For the `1tv` example that would be the following page: `https://explorer.ooni.io/measurement/20220802T082305Z_webconnectivity_GE_16010_n1_mqcSN23znJTURgOm?input=http://1tv.ru`. **OONI Explorer** page contains the following types of data about your measurement:

 ### Raw data

 Every OONI Probe test result provides an overview of the findings.
-The actual data (i.e. the raw measurement data) that each test result is based on is available through the settings of each test result.
+The actual data (i.e. the raw measurement data) that each test result is based on is available through the **Data** button of each test result.

-In other words, if you have tested `http://1tv.ru`, the test result page will provide an overview of the finding (for example: “Likely blocked by means of DNS tampering”), but the network measurement data provides the details of the testing, showing how and why the site may be blocked by means of [DNS tampering](https://ooni.org/support/glossary/#dns-tampering).

 It is useful to access the raw measurement data because:

 * It provides technical details that can potentially serve as **evidence** of blocking;
 * It can help with determining if a website is in fact blocked, or if its testing triggered an [anomaly](https://ooni.org/support/glossary/#network-anomaly) due to other, non-censorship related reasons (i.e. ruling out [false positives](https://ooni.org/support/glossary/#false-positive)).

+To access the raw OONI data of a test result:

-Raw data is also accessible through **Data** button on each OONI Probe test result.
-The data from this oage can be copied and shared through the **Copy to clipboard** in the right top corner.
+**Step 1.** Tap the **Data** button on an OONI Probe test result.

 {{<img src="images/image133.jpg" title="Data button" alt="Data button">}}

+**Step 2.** You can copy and share the data by tapping the icon on the top right corner to **Copy to clipboard**.

 {{<img src="images/image134.jpg" title="Copy to clipboard" alt="Copy to clipboard">}}